appsmithorg/appsmith-docs/how-to-guides/how-to-use-Snowflake-as-a-data-source-on-Appsmith.md

 <!-- ![Table Linked](https://user-images.githubusercontent.com/64676594/137740256-83e89804-8876-48b8-8e64-448321d7d8d5.png) -->
 ![Table Linked](../.gitbook/assets/Snowflake-Tutorial7.png)

-Step4- Now we can play arounf with widget.
+Step4- Now we can play around with widget.
 Like we can click the eye icon beside column names, and the corresponding column is hidden.
 As shown in the image the `I_CATEGORY_ID` column is hidden and it was visible initially.

 <!-- ![Hidden Column](https://user-images.githubusercontent.com/64676594/137740227-9e0b84d4-7bdb-4d21-a158-a624fa7e00da.png) -->
 ![Hidden Column](../.gitbook/assets/Snowflake-Tutorial8.png)